R E V E L L E B L O G

 Heaviness in the vagina?
 Pressure?
 Feel like things aren’t where they used to be?
 Don’t worry girl, we got you.
 You may be experiencing what we call prolapse.
 Prolapse is vaginal wall laxity meaning the tissues of your vagina don’t have the same tension they once did.
 This allows for the pelvic organs to press into the vaginal canal causing these sensations

-Diastasis Recti: Do I have it?
+Diastasis Recti: Do I Have It?
+(Signs + Self-Test)

 3 Ways To Help Fight Urinary Leakage